Buying a product

 Andrea bought a Penguin Pocket Red T shirt from Scotts, part of the JD Sports chain paying £29.00.
-The shirt had been worn once and washed once and she returned it to the store two weeks later.
+The shirt had been worn once and washed once and she returned it to the store two weeks later with a fault in it.
 She was told that the t shirt would need to be sent off for inspection despite the notice in their store saying that this would be done when items were over 90 days old.

 She received a letter back saying that the fault was due to “contact damage”.
 Utterly ridiculous, what contact damage and by whom given as we believe that the hole was there at point of purchase and if it wasn’t it developed within one day’s wear and day’s wash and the hole was in the stitching which the photograph alone showed!